The rules on how you can sell, advertise and talk about products and services, plus product safety requirements.

 - cancellation period for extended warranties, and some door-to-door or telemarketing sales, eg to switch electricity suppliers.

-Add-ons and hidden fees(external link) — Commerce Commission
+Selling goods and services(external link) — Commerce Commission

 - Oversell or otherwise mislead customers about a product or service.
 Even if you don’t mean to mislead, you could break this law.

 - Fix prices with other businesses or suppliers.

 - Sell extended warranties as a “no hassle” option against any and all future issues.

 - Refuse to collect unwanted products if it’s an unsolicited sale, eg door-to-door or telemarketing.

 - Sell using unfair practices or unfair contract terms.

 "In trade" means regularly selling products or services, or regularly buying to sell on.
 You might be GST registered and/or have staff.
 Or you might not.
 Frequency is a deciding factor.